This page provides information about the following financial topics:

 For additional information about the GRS and TA, visit the graduate student employment website.

 The SGEA is awarded when a student holds TA position in a given term.
 The award amount is based on the number of TA units, and is part of the minimum guaranteed funding amount.

 Graduate Research Studentship (GRS)

-Students who are interested in partnering with organizations can find out more information about internships at the School of Pharmacy by visiting our Internship web page.
+Students who are interested in partnering with organizations can find out more information about internships at Waterloo Pharmacy by visiting our internship web page.

-Students in graduate programs at the School of Pharmacy are encouraged to apply for major award funding from NSERC, CIHR, OGS, etc. Additional information about awards and funding for graduate students can be found on the Graduate Studies Awards and Funding web page.
+Students in graduate programs at Waterloo Pharmacy are encouraged to apply for major scholarship funding through agencies such as NSERC, CIHR, OGS, etc.

 Students who secure such funding receive more funding than the posted guaranteed minimums and such awards greatly enhance their CV.
 These funds also help to offset the GRS amount required by the supervisor.